davecgh/go-spew/README.md

 =======

 Go-spew implements a deep pretty printer for Go data structures to aid in debugging.
-It is still under initial development, so some of the formatting output is likely to change, however it is already quite capable.
-It is licensed under the liberal ISC license, so it may be used in open source or commercial projects.
+A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.
+See `test_coverage.txt` for the gocov coverage report.
+Go-spew is licensed under the liberal ISC license, so it may be used in open source or commercial projects.

 If you're interested in reading about how this package came to life and some of the challenges involved in provide a deep pretty printer, there is a blog